HoldMySyntax/RandomKey/README.md

 Ensures that each password generated is unique.
 Installation

-Clone the repository:git clone https://github.com/HoldMySyntax/RandomKey.gitv
+Clone the repository: git clone https://github.com/HoldMySyntax/RandomKey.git